swilgosz/hanamimastery/data/episodes/8-rails-vs-hanami-mapping-frameworks.md

 ### Scalability with slices

-Rails is designed to write medium-sized monolithic applications and its default file structure just does not scale well.
-At some point, you'll need to extend it but there is no clear way how, so we enter similar issues React applications have, where every project has different structure and patterns applied.
-And before you'll start yielding to me I am fully aware of the existence of Github, Twitter, Shopify, and different other Rails giants.
+Rails is designed to write medium-sized monolithic applications and **its default file structure just does not scale well**.
+At some point, you'll need to extend it but there is no clear way how, [so we create our own soultions](/episodes/7-untangle-your-app-with-dry-monads), and enter similar issues React applications have, where every project has different structure and patterns applied.

+> Disclaimer: Before you'll start yielding at me: **I am fully aware of the existence of Github, Twitter, Shopify, and different other Rails giants**.
 I am not saying it's not possible to scale Rails applications - of course, it is.
 Rails by default just generate some problems with scaling that are sometimes tricky to be avoided.

 To split Rails into several pieces, the only official way is to extract some code from Rails Engines.
 While this is fine, from my experience extracting anything existing in the main application into an engine is never an easy task.